opynfinance/GammaProtocol/docs/contracts-documentation/AddressBook.md

 set a specific address for a specific key

-can only be called by addressbook owner
+can only be called by the addressbook owner

 #### Parameters: